Phil-Hary/email-manager/README.md

 An email manager which can be used to fetch email from different email service providers and act on them based on the provided rules

+## Features

+- Email Service provider selection
+- Connecting to Gmail via Oauth
+- Fetching email and persisting it
+- Rule based action implementation

+## Codebase Features

+- Scripts driven by CLI
+- Ability to easily add more email clients
+- Ability to add more CLI menus
+- DB with migrations enabled
+- Error handling layer

 ## Run application

 Clone the project